Node.js os Module: CPU, Memory & Network Interfaces

 os.availableParallelism()

-Added in Node 19.4 and backported to 18.14.
-This function returns how many threads the runtime can actually use for parallel work.
+os.availableParallelism() was added in Node 19.4 and backported to 18.14.
+It returns the number of threads the runtime can actually use for parallel work.

 os.availableParallelism(); // 4 (inside a container limited to 4 cores)

-os.cpus().length; // 64 (the host machine has 64 cores)On bare metal, these two numbers are usually identical.
-Inside containers, they diverge dramatically. os.cpus().length always reports the host machine's total logical CPUs, even inside a container with a cgroup CPU limit. os.availableParallelism() respects cgroup constraints and CPU quota settings.
+os.cpus().length; // 64 (the host machine has 64 cores)On bare metal, this number is usually the same as os.cpus().length.
+Inside containers, the two can diverge. os.cpus().length reports the host machine's logical CPUs, while os.availableParallelism() accounts for cgroup constraints and CPU quota settings that limit the current process.

-The cgroup path is worth understanding.
-In cgroups v2, /sys/fs/cgroup/cpu.max contains two numbers separated by a space: quota period.
-A container with a 2-CPU limit might have 200000 100000, meaning 200,000 microseconds of CPU time per 100,000 microseconds of wall time - two cores' worth. libuv divides quota by period and rounds up to get the parallelism count.
-If the quota is max (unlimited), it falls through to the affinity or online CPU count.
+The cgroups v2 value is especially direct. /sys/fs/cgroup/cpu.max contains quota period.
+A container limited to 2 CPUs might show 200000 100000, meaning 200,000 microseconds of CPU time per 100,000 microseconds of wall time. libuv divides quota by period and rounds up.
+If the quota is max, there is no CPU quota, so libuv falls through to affinity or online CPU count.

 System-Level vs Process-Level Memory

-os.totalmem() returns total system RAM in bytes. os.freemem() returns how much is available.
+os.totalmem() returns total system RAM in bytes. os.freemem() returns how much memory is available.

 const total = os.totalmem();